-Reboot the computer when the process is finished and you will find everything is just what it was.
+Reboot the computer when the process is finished; you will find everything is just what it was.
 If this software fails, stay calm.
-You can follow Phrase 2 and Phrase 3 in Solution 2 provided in the next part, for help.
+You can follow Phrase 2 and Phrase 3 in Solution 2, provided in the next part, for help.
 You can share this method with your friends of you have recovered the partition table successfully.

-If the whole disk shows as "Not Initialized" in disk management, the partition table is corrupted.
-To repair the corrupted partition table and restore all saved data on the disk, you'll need to go through the 3 phrases listed below:
+The partition table is corrupted if the whole disk shows as "Not Initialized" in disk management.
+To repair the corrupted partition table and recover data from an uninitialized disk, you'll need to go through the 3 phrases listed below: